enyone/telljs/README.md

 telljs
 ======

-TellStick Web Gui with NodeJS
+TellStick Web GUI and REST API with NodeJS

 Installation
 ------